Gravitational potential in spherical topologies: Acknowledgements

 \section{Acknowledgements}

+Part of this work has been supported by the Polish MNiSW Grant No. DIR/WK/2018/12.
+Part of this work has been supported by the Pozna\'n Supercomputing and Networking Center (PSNC) computational Grant No. 537.
+Q.V. was supported by the Centre of Excellence in Astrophysics and Astrochemistry of Nicolaus Copernicus University in Toru\'n, and by the Polish National Science Centre under Grant No. 2022/44/C/ST9/00078.
 We thank Etienne Jaupart for useful discussions.
-Part of this work has been supported by the Polish MNiSW grant DIR/WK/2018/12.
-Part of this work has been supported by the Pozna\'n Supercomputing and Networking Center (PSNC) computational grant 537.